aditinair34490/Computer-Vision---Segmentation-and-Classification/README.md

 # Computer-Vision :- Segmentation-and-Classification
-This project addresses the successful application of convolutional neural networks of flower classification and segmentation.
-For classification, a custom CNN is built and trained from scratch to recognise the 17 different flower categories.
-For segmentation, a pretrained DeepLab v3+ model with a ResNet-18 backbone is used for distinguishing flowers from background.
-The classification achieved a high accuracy with validation performance improved though data augmentation, batch normalisation and dropout.
-The segmentation model is assessed using Mean Intersection Over-Union and Mean Boundary F1 score both of which showed strong performance.
-These results demonstrate that a custom CNN can also perform well with proper regularisation and transfer learning which is an effective strategy for achieving accurate pixel-wise predictions with limited labelled data
+This project explores computer vision techniques for recognizing and segmenting flowers using deep learning.
+It combines a custom-built Convolutional Neural Network (CNN) for classification with a pretrained DeepLab v3+ model for segmentation.
+## Key Highlights

+- Classification: A CNN trained from scratch to classify flowers into 17 categories.

+- Segmentation: A DeepLab v3+ model with ResNet-18 backbone used to separate flowers from the background.

+- Techniques: Data augmentation, batch normalization, and dropout improved accuracy and generalization.

+- Evaluation Metrics: Accuracy, Mean Intersection over Union (mIoU), and Mean Boundary F1 Score.

+## Repository Structure

+- classification.py → Custom CNN for flower classification

+- segmentation.py → DeepLab v3+ for flower segmentation

+- ClassificationandSegmentationreport.pdf → Detailed methodology, experiments, and results